multivvac/GPU/README.md

 ## Acknowledgements

-Some of the quiz and scripts are inspired by [reference-kernel's problems](https://github.com/gpu-mode/reference-kernels).
-Thanks for the amazing GPU MODE community!
+Some of the quizzes and scripts are inspired by the [reference-kernel's problems](https://github.com/gpu-mode/reference-kernels).
+Huge thanks to the amazing GPU MODE community!